 Cases in which the safety of a child would be difficult to ensure without a medical exam should be considered for exams.
 The medical provider will need to know basic case information, including:

 - Age of patient

-- Time since last CAC contact with the patient
+- Time since last contact with the alleged offender

-- Whether patient has current obvious physical or mental distress.
+- Whether the patient has current obvious physical or mental distress.

-The provider will also need to know whether the child is known to have COVID-19, has current sick symptoms (flu-like symptoms, fever, new/changing cough, and/or shortness of breath), or has been exposed to someone with COVID-19 or sick symptoms in the last 14 days.
+The provider will also need to know whether the child is known to have COVID-19, has current sick symptoms (see above), or has been exposed to someone with COVID-19 or sick symptoms in the last 14 days.

 What kinds of medical exams should still be offered to sick kids?

 Even if a child is actively ill with COVID-19 or has had a recent exposure to someone known/suspected of having COVID-19, certain exams and treatments may not be deferred to ensure the safety of the child.
 These acute services include:

 - Acute assault exams for evidence collection and STI/pregnancy prophylaxis